How to Care for Hyacinths

-Although hyacinths are traditionally planted in the fall and bloom in mid-spring, gardeners can also plant the bulb indoors.
-Common colors include purple, pink, blues, white, and yellow.
-Hyacinths grow equally well in containers, in forcing jars with water alone, and in garden beds alike.
-If choosing to force hyacinths, you need to have about 6 weeks of prep time.
+Although hyacinths are traditionally planted in the fall and bloom in mid-spring, gardeners can also plant the bulb indoors at any time of the year.
+Common colors of hyacinths include purple, pink, blues, white, and yellow.
+Although hyacinths grown indoors are often planted in forcing jars with water (and no soil), the bloom does equally well in containers and garden beds alike.
+If choosing to force hyacinths, you need to have about 6 weeks of prep time before you can expect blooms to appear.

 How to Plant Outdoors